 We often hear this statement.
-It is usually spoken with great conviction and is based on the well known fact that property always goes up – OR DOES IT?
+It is usual spoken with great conviction and is based on the well known fact that property always goes up – OR DOES IT?

 There is no question that property prices in the UK have shown some fantastic increases in recent years especially in the bigger cities.
 House prices have outstripped inflation by around 3% pa since 1955.

 In comparison, the UK stock market has risen by around 6% pa over inflation over the same period according to Numis and the London Business School.